fzero/lhl-lectures/w3d5-sass/README.md

 This will compile all SASS files in the `/stylesheets` folder and put them into the `/public/css` folder

 It's also possible to integrate SASS directly with Express using the [`node-sass-middleware` package](https://github.com/sass/node-sass-middleware).

-If you do this, remember two things:
+In either case, remember two things:

-* This will **overwrite all CSS files inside `/public/css`** every time the server starts.
+* **All CSS files inside `/public/css` will be overwritten** every time the server starts.
 You should edit the `.scss` files inside `/stylesheets` instead.
 * On the other hand, the browser has no idea how to parse SCSS, so you should link the **generated `.css` files generated in `/public/css` on your HTML**.

 See the [`/code`](code) folder for more details.